Devendork/experimental-textiles-course/content/docs/projects-assignments/final.md

 ---
-title: Midterm Project
+title: Final Project
-weight: 1
+weight: 2
 description: Develop a textile swatch focusing on texture and behavior.
 ---

-# Midterm Project: Follow the Materials
+# Final Project: Keep Following the Materials

-Your midterm project is to produce a swatch for a class swatch book that demonstrates some functionality, possibly something that you discovered in our earlier weeklies.
+Your final project is to extend what you learned in your midterm by making a swatch for a class swatch book that demonstrates some functionality, possibly something that you discovered.
 We take inspiration in this assignment from the [e-textiles swatch exchange](http://etextile-summercamp.org/2013/?cat=12), where practitioners develop small samples of a material outcome of a technique they developed and instructions for replication that are shared into a physical book with other practitioners.
 This is a chance for you to explore one technique or material more deeply, and to present it to the class.

 **The Assignment Description:**
 Taking into consideration all of the ways you have learned to create a textile/substrate, create a swatch for the course swatch book \(yes! we will be making physical books\).
 Each student **should make 3 copies of the same swatch.**